SNinjo/ImageProcessor/README.md

 &emsp;&emsp;run main function in Main.Main and then the GUI will open

 ### step 4
-&emsp;&emsp;you can use chatroom now!
+&emsp;&emsp;you can use ImageProcessor now!